 I really like that the knee pads extend all of the way to the bottom of the pants and that the crotch, while the same material as the rest of the gi, held up very well during training.
 The 5 belt loops and stretchy rope drawstring offer a very solid belt system as well.

-I’ve worn this gi for a few months of hard summer training (I train 5-6 times per week in the summer versus 2-3 per week in the winter due to my schedule) and this gi held up VERY well.
+I've worn this gi for a few months of hard summer training (I train 5-6 times per week in the summer versus 2-3 per week in the winter due to my schedule) and this gi held up VERY well.
 Because the fit was on par for my size and the quality was top notch, I really enjoyed training it in.
 This is literally one of my longest reviews and my brevity should not to confused with lack of substance.
-Totalling around 6 months of hard training in the Estilo 4, I really did my best to put it through the ringer and it came out with flying colors!
+Totalling around 6 months of hard training in the Estilo 4, I really did my best to put it through the ringer and it came out with flying colours!

 The fact that the pants offer a great mix of mobility and durability and the fact that the jacket offers a robust collar made it a great gi for me and a bane of my training partners.